digital-land/technical-documentation/docs/data-operations-manual/Explanation/Key-Concepts/Data-Quality/Data-quality-2-framework.md

 ### Determining authoritative status

-Rather than inferring provenance indirectly (e.g. via a geospatial check against a provider's boundary), authoritative status is read directly from a signal the platform already computes: every dataset's own `entity` table carries a `quality` value per entity (`none`, `some`, `indicative`, `authoritative`, `usable`, or `trustworthy` — defined with a priority ordering in the `quality` reference table).
-A provision counts as authoritative if any of its entities reach `authoritative` priority or above.
+Rather than inferring provenance indirectly (e.g. via a geospatial check against a provider's boundary), authoritative status is read directly from a signal the platform already computes: every dataset's own `entity` table carries a `quality` value per entity, which in practice is set to either `authoritative` or `some`.
+A provision counts as authoritative if any of its entities are `authoritative`.

 This is a more reliable check than inferring provenance from geography, because a provider can be registered as the _expected_ authoritative source for a dataset while some or all of the actual data held for their area still comes from an alternative provider — the entity-level `quality` field reflects what was actually submitted, not just who's nominally responsible for it.